 Today, immigration from outside the EU is one of the greatest concerns among European citizens and subject to an ongoing political debate over national and European political spectrums.
 Understanding the often complicated interlinkages and interdependencies is crucial to overcoming the EU’s asylum and immigration impasse, and to developing implementable and sustainable proposals for asylum and migration policy reforms.

 The Research Alliance

-Bringing together experts from different countries and disciplines, the core research partners in MEDAM are the Kiel Institute for the World Economy (IfW), the Migration Policy Centre (MPC) at the European University Institute (EUI) in Florence, and the Centre for European Policy Studies (CEPS), a Brussels think tank.
+Bringing together experts from different countries and disciplines, the core research partners in MEDAM are the Kiel Institute for the World Economy (IfW), the Migration Policy Centre (MPC) at the European University Institute (EUI) in Florence, and the European Policy Centre (EPC), a Brussels think tank.

 Through MEDAM, we develop solutions for asylum and immigration policies in the EU and its member states that

 - allow the EU to meet its humanitarian obligations towards refugees;

 - harness both intra-EU mobility and immigration from third countries for growth and development in countries of origin and destination;